When it comes to fire safety in your home, fire extinguishers are valuable, but smoke detectors are essential.

 Experts recommend you change your smoke alarms about every 10 years.
 When it comes to your family’s safety, you’ll want to make sure your equipment is functioning well and that you are using the latest technology to warn of fire danger.

-If one alarm sounds, all of the alarms in the home should also sound.
+If one alarm sounds, each unit in the home should also sound.
 If a fire broke out in the middle of the night on the main floor, you would want your family members sleeping in the basement to be alerted as soon as possible so they could quickly escape.

-7. It’s best to have a professional install your smoke detector
+7. It’s best to have a professional install your smoke alarms

 You don’t want to place your family’s well-being in the hands of just anyone.
 Get a trained professional to install your fire alarms correctly so you can rest assured they will function properly and alert your family in the event of a fire.